 Those interested in more details are welcome to contact me.

-Three schools answered the call - two principals and a vice principal that, like real entrepreneurs, came out of their comfort zone and decided to join the Hackathon, even though they have never participated in one before.
+Three schools responded to the call - two principals and a vice principal that, like real entrepreneurs, got out of their comfort zone and decided to join the Hackathon, even though they have never participated in one before.

-We shall note that this is exactly how we educate entrepreneurship.
+We shall note that this is exactly how Galit Zamler educates for entrepreneurship.

 The schools are:

-Alumot school in Tel-Aviv, run by Anat Blair, which joined the group of schools teaching entrepreneurship in September 2014.
+The Alumot school in Tel-Aviv is headed by Anat Blair.
+The school joined those who teach entrepreneurship classes in September 2014.

-HaShalom school in Mevaseret Zion, lead by vice principal Sigal Bar, who teaches the Entrepreneurship for Kids Program to a group of honor students.
+The HaShalom school in Mevaseret Zion, led by vice-principal Sigal Bar, who teaches the EFK Program to a group of gifted students.

-The first meeting was designed to be a meet & greet between entrepreneur students, focusing on five subjects, of which initiatives will arise from choosing 2-3 ideas chosen for each subject.
+The first meeting was designed to be a meet & greet between entrepreneur students, focusing on five subjects, of which initiatives will arise from choosing 2-3 ideas for each issue.

-At Kaplan school, a team lead by the science teacher, Liat Ben-Moshe, was chosen and the team planned the first day of the Hackathon meticulously.
+At the Kaplan school, a team led by the science teacher, Liat Ben-Moshe, was chosen, and the group planned the first day of the Hackathon meticulously.

-Students from the four different schools divided into groups ahead of time, based on subjects and showed up with ideas for initiatives.
+Students from the four different schools divided into groups ahead of time, based on the defined subjects and showed up with ideas for ventures.

-Badges were made for the students with their name and colored according to the subject.
+Badges were made for the students with their names and colored according to the subject.
 Thus, the students could identify their groups before getting to know students from the other schools.